Al Pacino as Tony Montana, ambitious Cuban-American cocaine dealer

 Tony avoids the faux pas of matching it exactly to his solid red shirt, although it is still very flashy and should only be attempted by someone with enough chutzpah to defend himself either in words or with fists.

 While we’re on the subject of his shirt, Tony wears a dark red silk shirt.
 Everything about the shirt and the way he wears it screams ’80s drug dealer, but that is exactly what a guy like Tony is going for, unlike the more restrained windbreaker and linen shirt chosen by Sosa.

 The shirt has a luxuriously large fit, further enhanced by Tony’s refusal to button it up any higher than his xiphoid process.
 The red plastic buttons, should they be used, button on a placket.
 The sleeves fasten with buttoned cuffs.

 Tony later wears this shirt when meeting with Seidelbaum, the undercover cop.
-(That time, he pairs the shirt with a light tan suit which will be covered later.)
+(That time, he pairs the shirt with a tan suit.)

 The trouser bottoms are plain-hemmed with a slight flare and a short break, showing off his shoes and most of his socks whenever he is sitting or lounging.

-Tony’s shoes appropriately match his belt.
-They are cordovan leather balmorals with a raised heel to enhance Pacino’s 5’7″ height, which gives him a slight edge over Michelle Pfeiffer but he still looks diminutive next to the 6’2″ Paul Shenar and even 5’11” F. Murray Abraham.
+Tony’s oxfords are cordovan leather to match his belt and have a raised heel to enhance Pacino’s 5’7″ height, giving him a slight edge over Michelle Pfeiffer but he still looks diminutive next to the 6’2″ Paul Shenar and even 5’11” F. Murray Abraham.
 Despite his height, Tony’s presence is commanding and the difference in size is hardly noticeable.